A 2025 Guide to Teaching English in China

 The People’s Republic of China (PRC) is no exception!

-There are thousands of private and public schools and colleges in China for different age groups with English education.
+Thousands of private and public schools and colleges in China for different age groups offer English education.

 As an ESL teacher, China is a suitable country to work in for both freshers and experienced English teachers.